-Section 1 Composition.
-The corporate authority of the Commission shall consist of a Board of Commissioners, to be appointed as follows:

-One Commissioner, who shall serve as Chairman, shall be appointed by the Chairman of the DuPage County Board with the advice and
+- Section 1.
+Composition.
+The corporate authority of the Commission shall consist of a Board of Commissioners, to be appointed as follows: - a.
+One Commissioner, who shall serve as Chairman, shall be appointed by the Chairman of the DuPage County Board with the

-- consent of the DuPage County Board and with the advice and consent of the Board of Commissioners. - One Commissioner from each county board district of DuPage County shall be appointed by the Chairman of the DuPage County Board with the advice and consent of the DuPage County Board. - c.
-One Commissioner from each county board district of DuPage County shall be appointed by the majority vote of the mayors of the municipalities within said district which constitute "included" units as defined in the Act, which have the majority of their residents within said district, and which have not switched their status from being an included unit to an excluded unit as provided in the Act.
+- advice and consent of said Board the DuPage County Board and with the advice and consent of the Board of Commissioners. - b.
+One Commissioner from each county board district of DuPage County shall be appointed by the Chairman of the DuPage County Board with the advice and consent of saidthe DuPage County Board. - c.
+One Commissioner from each county board district of DuPage County shall be appointed by the majority vote of the mayors of the municipalities within said district which constitute "included" units as defined in the Act-and, which have the majority of their residents within said district, and which have not switched their status from being an included unit to an excluded unit as provided in the Act.

-Section 2 Duties.
-The Commissioners shall perform those duties prescribed by the Water Commission Act of 1985, 70 ILCS 3720/0.001 et seq. (hereinafter referred to as the "Act"), and Division 135 of Article 11 of the Illinois Municipal Code, 65 ILCS 5/11-135-1 et seq. (hereinafter referred to as the "Water Commission Statute") and such other duties as may from time to time be provided for by law or by the Commission.
+Section 2.
+Duties.
+The Commissioners shall perform those duties prescribed by the Act and the Water Commission Statute and such other duties as may from time to time be provided for by law or by the Commission.

-Section 3 Term.
-Except for the terms of the Commissioners initially appointed and qualified under the Act after its amendment by Public Act 96-1389, Commissioners shall serve for a term of six years or until their successors have been appointed and have qualified.
+Section 3.
+Term.
+Except for the terms of the Commissioners initially appointed and qualified under the Act, which shall be set and staggered in accordance with the after its amendment by Public Act 96-1389, Commissioners shall serve for a term of six years or until their successors have been appointed and have qualified.
 The terms of the Commissioners initially appointed and qualified under the Act after its amendment by Public Act 96-1389 shall be set and staggered in accordance with the Act without the possibility of holding over.
 A Commissioner shall be eligible for reappointment upon the expiration of a term.
 A Commissioner may be a member of the governing board or an officer or employee of DuPage County or any unit of local government within DuPage County.

-Section 4 Vacancy: A vacancy in the office of a Commissioner shall be filled for the balance of the unexpired term by appointment and qualification as to residency in the same manner as the original appointment was made.
+Section 4.
+Vacancy.
+A vacancy in the office of a Commissioner shall be filled for the balance of the unexpired term by appointment and qualification as to residency in the same manner as the original appointment was made.

-Section 5 Removal: Any Commissioner may be removed by the appointing authority for any cause for which any other county or municipal officer may be removed.
+Section 5.
+Removal.
+Any Commissioner may be removed by the appointing authority for any cause for which any other county or municipal officer may be removed.
 Removal shall be effected in the same manner as the initial appointment of the Commissioner in question.

-Section 6 Bond: Each Commissioner shall furnish such bonds as may be required by law for the faithful performance of that Commissioner's official duties.
+Section 6.
+Bond.
+Each Commissioner shall furnish such bonds as may be required by law for the faithful performance of that Commissioner's official duties.
 The cost of such bonds shall be paid by the Commission.

-Section 7 Compensation.
-Each Commissioner who is not a member of the governing board or an officer or employee of a unit of local government within DuPage County shall receive the maximum amount provided for in the Act as compensation for his or her services as a Commissioner.
+Section 7.
+Compensation.
+Each Commissioner who is not a member of the governing board or an officer or employee of a unit of local government within DuPage County shall receive the sum of \$600 per year inmaximum amount provided for in the Act as compensation for his or her services as a Commissioner.
 In addition, each Commissioner may be reimbursed for actual expenses incurred in connection with Commission business.
 (Last amended November 14, 2002 by Ordinance No. O-11-02).